 A successful candidate will also have the following qualifications:

 - Enrollment in a graduate program (master’s or terminal degree) at Northwestern University for the entire 2022-23 academic year

 - Excellent interpersonal communication, organization, administration, and advising skills and experiences, as well as a commitment to advancing social justice, furthering student learning, and enriching the Northwestern experience

 - Experience working with community development

 - Experience working with high-achieving and diverse students in a fast-paced environment

-- Experience as an RA or similar student leadership position as an undergraduate
+- Experience as a Resident Assistant (RA) or similar position as an undergraduate

 Interested candidates should email a resume and cover letter detailing their interest in and related qualifications for the position to the Office of Residential Academic Initiatives (email@example.com).
 To complete your application, please have your departmental adviser or Director of Graduate Studies sign a Departmental Approval of Application [PDF], which certifies that the Graduate Assistant to the Faculty-in-Residence position is compatible with your academic responsibilities and plans.
 You can submit a scanned version to firstname.lastname@example.org.
 Applications will be reviewed on a rolling basis until the positions are filled.